-In this paper we perform a detailed study of the behavioral characteristics of spammers at both the mail server and the network levels by analyzing a two-month trace of more than 25 million emails received at a large US university campus network, of which more than 18 million are spam.
-We also correlate the arrivals of spam with BGP route updates to investigate the network reachability properties of spammers [9].
-Our study confirms the informal observation [10] that the spam arrivals from some spammers are often closely correlated in time with the BGP announcement of the corresponding network prefixes [10].
+arrivals of spam with Border Gateway Protocol (BGP) route updates to investigate the network reachability properties of spammers [16].
+Our study confirms the informal observation that the spam arrivals from some spammers are often closely correlated in time with the BGP announcement of the corresponding network prefixes [19].
 These network prefixes are short-lived in that they are withdrawn quickly after the spamming activity is over.
-This spamming technique can make it hard to track and identify the responsible spammers.
+This sophisticated spamming technique can make it hard to track and identify the responsible spammers.
 In this paper we formally study the prevalence of such behavior.

 We use the following terms in the exposition of our findings.
+The spam ratio of a message sender is the fraction of the messages sent by the sender that is spam.
 A spam only mail server sends only spam messages, and a non-spam only mail server sends only legitimate messages.
 A sender mail server sending both spam and legitimate messages is referred to as a mixed mail server.
 The term spam mail servers refers to the set of both spam only and mixed mail servers.
 A spam mail server sends at least one spam message in the trace.
 The term non-spam mail servers refers to the set of non-spam only and mixed mail servers.
 A non-spam mail server sends at least one legitimate message in the trace.
 Sender networks are classified similarly.
 The major findings from our study are as follows: